Updated: Nov 14

 The link between liminality and 'otherness' is ever present; it can be a gift, a hindrance or just a way of being.
 LGBTQ+ people, migrants and minorities are all liminal whether they are in touch with that part of themselves or not.
 Freelancers, shift workers and zero hour employees all inhabit a liminal space as does anyone whose job goes against the flow of daily life.
-There is an idea, developed by Ronald Burt of the University of Chicago, that the most effective and creative people are able to occupy 'structural holes' those places in organisations or society where the flow of ideas stop, or stuctures don't reach.
-These people often work as a bridge, bringing people and ideas together.
-Whilst liminal people are not 'outsiders', there is the sense that they are on the edge of the norm.
+There is an idea, developed by Ronald Burt of the University of Chicago, that the most effective and creative people are able to occupy 'structural holes' those places in organisations or society where the flow of ideas stop, or structures don't reach.
+These people can be a bridge, bringing people and ideas together.
+Whilst liminal people are not always 'outsiders', there is the sense that they are on the edge of the norm.
 If you have found yourself sitting on the 'spare aunts' table at a wedding, this is your liminality, it's a liminal space too.

 We may experience liminal people as 'messengers'.
 Sometimes, a person may come into your life fleetingly but their impact is acutely felt; and on reflection, the encounter may herald the start of change or a new chapter.

 Mythology and folk tales are full of these liminal messengers.
 They are often semi-human, their intention initially ambiguous as the message they bring may not be clear.
 If you have experienced a 'messenger' there may be something about them that sticks in your mind, their eyes or hair or something they said which resonates for a long time afterwards.

 And then there are those 'messangers', who we could almost describe as 'angels', someone who comes to your rescue at a time of distress, and then vanishes just as quickly